eguiraud/root-readspeed/README.md

 This information might be directly useful to estimate analysis runtimes -- just remember that `Throughput` reports *uncompressed* MBs/s, while ROOT data stored on disk is typically compressed so the *compressed* or on-disk MBs read per second will be around `Throughput / compression_factor` MB/s.

-But the other numbers reported can be used to figure out what the runtime bottleneck is for a given application.
+The numbers reported can also be used to figure out what the runtime bottleneck is for a given application:

 |If|Then|
 |--|----|